Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/installation.md

 * `url` is the location of the worker instance.

 <div class="note-badge">
-Instead of a REST client, one could use the Coordinator's Swagger Documentation endpoint, located at http://coordinator.url:7070/coordinator/apidocs and the specific <code>POST</code> or <code>PUT</code> requests.
+Instead of a REST client, one could use the Coordinator's Swagger Documentation endpoint, located at http://coordinator.url:7070/coordinator/apidocs and the specific <code>POST</code> and <code>PUT</code> requests.
 </div>